fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/00_preparation/01_start.md

 You can already find a lot about this question on the internet.

 In my opinion, the enough level is understanding functions and second-degree equations.
 Anything more will be an advantage.
 We program so that we are not bothered with math, this is the task for computers.
+Still, any additional knowledge will be beneficial.

 #### Question: Do I need to understand the binary system?